Altar Boyz: Synopsis

-The Altar Boyz try to save those four whose souls are still lost with a song that they have never performed before, and only perform it on extreme measures.
+The Altar Boyz try to save those four whose souls are still lost with a song that they have never performed before, and only perform in extreme circumstances.
 In the song, they try desperately to help, in any way possible, to save the audience (Number 918).
 This does not work.
 As Luke tries for an encore, Matthew stops the Boyz, and shamefully admits that he has signed a solo deal, and will be leaving the band.
-One by one, each boy admits that they will also be leaving the band after this performance.
-All except Abraham.
-Although he was offered, he refused.
+One by one, each boy admits that they will also be leaving the band after this performance, except for Abraham, who rejected the deal he was offered.
 Now, he understands why he's in the band.
 Abraham gives his finally complete song to the band.
 One by one, each boy enters the song, and they sing together for one last time, promising that they will always be friends, and there's a reason why they're here (I Believe).

 Production history

 Directed by Stafford Arima and choreographed by Christopher Gattelli, Altar Boyz debuted at the 47th Street Theatre (The Puerto Rican Traveling Theatre) in New York City as part of the New York Musical Theatre Festival in September 2004.
-The NYMF cast included Cheyenne Jackson as Matthew, Tyler Maynard as Mark, Andy Karl as Luke, Ryan Dunca as Juan, and David Josefsberg as Abraham.
+The NYMF cast included Cheyenne Jackson as Matthew, Tyler Maynard as Mark, Andy Karl as Luke, Ryan Duncan as Juan, and David Josefsberg as Abraham.
 Marc Kudisch performed the pre-recorded role of "G.O.D."
 Due to the nature of the festival, the NYMF run was limited to eight performances on an irregular schedule over the course of a few weeks.

 After 16 preview performances, the show opened Off Broadway at Stage 4 of Dodger Stages (now New World Stages) on March 1, 2005.
 The cast was the same as in the NYMF production, except Scott Porter played the part of Matthew and Shadoe Stevens played the pre-recorded role of "G.O.D."
 The production closed on January 10, 2010, after 2,032 regular performances, making it the ninth longest-running Off-Broadway musical of all time.
-The closing cast starred Michael Kadin Craig as Matthew, Travis Nesbitt as Mark, Lee Markham as Luke, Mauricio Pérez as Juan, and Ravi Roth as Abraham.

 There have been touring productions of Altar Boyz in the United States (in 2007, 2008 and 2009) and resident productions in Chicago (2007), and South Korea, Hungary, Finland, Australia, the Philippines and Japan as well as numerous regional and amateur productions.
 In 2013 it was performed as part of the Adelaide Fringe.

+In 2020 over thirty actors previously associated with the show filmed a virtual music video of "I Believe" to raise money for The Actors Fund.